 What do to if you are selling a premium product?

 If you are selling a premium product you are investing in quality and this means your price will be higher.
 But a higher price activates a negative emotional response in the mind of our prospect.
 So what is a marketer to do?

 Price justification example

 Ora Organic (not a client) sells a vegan vitamin D supplement.
 Here is their page:

 It’s really well designed and we’re sure it’s working for 80% of visitors.
 But in order to improve conversions, we shouldn’t think about the 80% that are converting, we should think about the 20% that aren’t.

 Think about the minority

-We need to think about all the reasons why these 20% didn’t buy.
+We need to think about all the reasons why this 20% didn’t buy.
 One reason someone may have decided against buying is that they feel $16.99 is too much money for a supplement.
 A quick Google search reveals vitamin D supplements are available for less online.
 So if this is a potential pushback it’s our job to address the elephant in the room.

 Price justification solution